mapbox/DEPRECATED-patrol-rules-aws/README.md

 - **Parameters**
   - disallowedResourceARNs - Comma separated list of AWS ARNs.
 An alarm will be triggered if an IAM policy grants any kind of access to these resources.

+#### serviceLimits
+- **Description** - Queries AWS Trusted Advisor for all supported service limits and the resources approaching those service limits.
+The utilitization threshold for Trusted Advisor service limit warnings is 80%.
+Please see the [list of service limits](https://aws.amazon.com/premiumsupport/ta-faqs/#service-limits-check-questions) that are supported by Trusted Advisor.
+- **Trigger** - Scheduled rule every 5 minutes
+- **Parameters**
+  - ignoredResources - Comma separated list of AWS Trusted Advisor resourceIds to ignore.
+ResourceIds are most easily found using `awscli` and directly querying the support API.
+For example, this query will return all resourceIds for services close to their limits:
+``aws support describe-trusted-advisor-check-result --check-id eW7HH0l7J9 --query 'result.flaggedResources[?status!=`ok`][resourceId,metadata[1],metadata[2],metadata[0]]' --output table --region us-east-1``

 ### Tests

 To run tests, clone the repository, run `npm install` and then `npm test`.
 However, in order to run the tests with `npm test`, you must have AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY set in your environment.
 The "disallowedResources" tests use the AWS IAM policy simulator in their tests.